moa-novae/movie_letter/README.md

 ![Sample Email](demo/sample-email.png)

 ## More Info

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app).
 [Elastic UI](https://elastic.github.io/eui/#/) was used to construct the dashboard and forms.
 User information and preferences are stored on [Cloud Firestore](https://firebase.google.com/docs/firestore).
 Info of upcoming movies is obtained from the [Tmdb API](https://developers.themoviedb.org/3/getting-started/introduction).
 Emails are composed with the help of [MJML](https://mjml.io/), templated with [Handlebars](https://handlebarsjs.com/) and finally sent via [SendGrid v3 API](https://sendgrid.com/docs/API_Reference/api_v3.html).
 [Node schedule](https://www.npmjs.com/package/node-schedule) is responsible for scheduling when the emails are sent (first day of each month).

+The backend of the project, responsible for making API calls to TMDb, interacting with Cloud Firestore, and sending emails, is linked [here](https://github.com/moa-novae/movie_newsletter_firebase).